 General Counsel Services

-Lustig & Wickert provides outside general counsel services to small to medium size businesses in Illinois.
-Most of our clients can’t afford to hire a full-time in-house lawyer, so we give them the edge of having a focused business law firm on-call without the expense of having a full-time business attorney on staff.
+Lustig & Wickert provides general counsel services to small to medium size businesses in Illinois.
+Most of our clients can’t afford to hire a full-time in-house lawyer, so we give them the edge of having a business focused law firm on-call without the expense of having a full-time business attorney on staff.

-Corporations~Limited Liability Companies
+Corporations | Limited Liability Companies

 We form new corporations and limited liability companies for our clients on a same day basis at no extra charge.
 This means that your new business can be up and running in 24 hours with all the necessary formalities.
 You will be able to open a bank account, hire personnel, sign contracts and conduct business immediately.